What is an Administrative Law Judge?

 A judge who oversees an administrative agency and makes decisions that the agency is responsible for is known as an administrative law judge.
 When the federal government or state governments establish certain programs, they also establish agencies to oversee them and to be in charge of enforcing laws, resolving disputes, and interpreting legislation.
 The Equal Opportunity Employment Commission, the Worker’s Compensation System, and the Environmental Protection Agency are all examples of such organizations.
 Within these agencies, an administrative law judge is responsible for resolving disputes and interpreting the law.

 The branch of US law that regulates government agencies is known as administrative law.
-Each agency is given authority the government that established it.
-In other words, the government delegated certain powers to the agency, and the agency’s structure was determined the government.
+Each agency is given authority by the government that established it.
+In other words, the government delegated certain powers to the agency, and the agency’s structure was determined by the government.

 Someone, or a group of people, must be in charge of interpreting laws or resolving disputes if the administrative agency is to do so.
 The government may designate who is responsible for resolving disputes, making decisions, and/or interpreting laws.
 The agency could also create its own internal governing structure.